cube-drone/build-a-the-web-presentation/README.md

 "hey, for the next week, every time you send me a request, could you also send me this fourteen digit number?"

-That turns out to be wildly useful for authentication, which we'll talk more about later!
+That turns out to be wildly useful for authentication, which we'll talk more about soon!

 #### Status Codes
 Every HTTP response comes with not just text, but also a three digit number indicating how well the request went.

-200 is the number that meant "everything went okay".
-Numbers in the 300 range mean "your data is somewhere else", Numbers in the 400 range means "you screwed up somehow", and numbers in the 500 range mean that the server that you've connected to has managed to light itself on fire somehow.
+200 is the number that means "everything went okay".
+Numbers in the 300 range mean "your data is somewhere else", Numbers in the 400 range mean "you screwed up somehow", and numbers in the 500 range mean that the server that you've connected to has managed to light itself on fire somehow.

 So, for example, 301 - that's "moved permanently" - whatever you expected to find at this path, it actually lives somewhere else, and the response will tell you where to look.
 Your browser will helpfully follow this trail automatically.

-That also means, you can set a 301 pointing to another 301, in hopes that your browser will follow that chain forever - but most unfortunately, most modern browsers won't fall for that and will stop following redirects after a while and simply give up.
+That also means, you can set a 301 pointing to another 301, pointing back to the original 301, in hopes that your user's browser will follow that chain forever, trapping your end user in a hell from which there is no escape - but most unfortunately, most modern browsers won't fall for that and will stop following redirects after a while and simply give up.

 404 - that's "not found" - it means you screwed up, because you asked for something that just isn't there.